Lukashenko abruptly sworn in, Belarus opposition calls for more protests

 Belarus authorities have said the police are humane and professional, and have declined to comment on specific allegations of abuses.

-Additional reporting by Matthias Williams and Andrius Sytas, Writing by Mark Trevelyan; editing by John Stonestreet and Angus MacSwan
+Additional reporting by Matthias Williams and Andrius Sytas, Writing by Mark Trevelyan and Matthias Williams; editing by John Stonestreet and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.